milgor931/cse15l-lab-reports/lab3.md

 ```

 ## ex.2
-This example shows how to use the -c command to provide a clean display showing which files and how many lines in each of those files match the given string.
+This example shows how to use the -c option to provide a clean display showing which files and how many lines in each of those files match the given string.
 This can be useful for finding the files with the string and sorting them later.
 ```
 #COMMAND
 $ grep -c "chapter" ./skill-demo1-data/written_2/non-fiction/OUP/Abernathy/*.txt